emmajanedrews/base-template/_posts/2018-03-01-a-recap-of-our-amazing-retreat-in-port-st--joe.md

 We’re currently in Port St. Joe, Florida, which is also known as “Florida’s forgotten coast.”
 A lot of our clams and oysters are harvested out of this bay.
 There’s so much untouched beauty here, and I love visiting.

-**My recent trip out here was a special one because it was with my team.**As a team, it’s great to get out of the office setting, spend some quality time with each other, and then come back and serve our customers on a much higher level because we work together better.
+**My recent trip out here was a special one because it was with my team.&nbsp;**As a team, it’s great to get out of the office setting, spend some quality time with each other, and then come back and serve our customers on a much higher level because we work together better.

 {% include pullquote.html %}

-**We are natives to Northwest Florida live a coastal lifestyle, and can deliver expert local advice for our customers in order to deliver the ultimate results that they desire.**
+**We are natives to Northwest Florida and live a coastal lifestyle, and we can deliver expert local advice for our customers in order to deliver the ultimate results that they desire.**

 If you have any questions for us about the real estate market, buying or selling a home, or anything else, give us a call or send us an email today.
 We look forward to hearing from you soon.